Irvin Yalom Group Psychotherapy: Theory & Practice

 Once socializing with a group starts to feel natural, you may find that you can start improving your social behaviors when you are out in public too.
 You may feel more confident speaking with others, which could prove helpful in numerous areas of life, from personal interactions to communication at work.

-With online therapy, you can schedule individual sessions from your own home.
+With online therapy, you can schedule individual sessions with a therapist from your own home.
 You may find it a safe or comfortable way to reach out for support without going to the office of someone you don't know.
 Additionally, studies show that online therapy is effective in treating mental health conditions.

-If you're ready to try online counseling, platforms such as BetterHelp may allow you to choose from a growing database of counselors who specialize in a variety of topics.
+If you're ready to try online therapy, platforms such as BetterHelp may allow you to choose from a growing database of counselors who specialize in a variety of topics.
 If you're interested in learning about group resources, ask your online therapist to help you find support groups in your area.

 Takeaway